-- b) all applications submitted pursuant to the Town and Country Planning (General Permitted Development) Order, applications for advertisement consent, determination of reserved matters pursuant to outline planning permissions, minor material amendments and non-material amendments submitted under S.73 and 96A of the Town and Country Planning Act 1990 and notwithstanding the above, minor residential extensions and alterations (including boundaries and rear outbuildings) involving less than 20 square metres of additional internal accommodation (gross internal) will be determined by officers under delegated authority in all instances - Any other application or planning matter referred to the Planning Sub-Committee by the Director of Planning and Strategic Transport acting in his or her discretion. - Any other application or planning matter referred to the Planning Sub-Committee by the Director of Planning and Strategic Transport acting in his or her discretion. - 5.
-The Planning Sub-Committee may refer agenda items to Planning Committee for consideration and determination if they consider it necessary or appropriate to do so. - 6.
-Where the Planning Sub-Committee determine an item on an agenda: - a.
-In the event of changes being made to an officer recommendation by the committee, the task of formalising the wording of those changes in accordance with the substantive nature of the committee's decision, is delegated to the Director of Planning and Strategic Transport;
+2. All applications submitted pursuant to the Town and Country Planning (General Permitted Development) Order, applications for advertisement consent, minor material amendments and non-material amendments submitted under S.73 and 96A of the Town and Country Planning Act 1990, applications to discharge planning conditions and notwithstanding the above, minor extensions and alterations (including boundaries and rear outbuildings) involving less than 20 square metres of additional internal accommodation (gross internal) will be determined by officers under delegated authority in all instances

-- b. the Director of Planning and Strategic Transport has delegated authority to make changes to the wording of the committee's decision (such as to delete, vary or add conditions, informatives, planning obligations or reasons for the decision) prior to the decision being actioned, provided that the Director of Planning and Strategic Transport is satisfied that any such changes could not reasonably be regarded as deviating from the overall principle of the decision reached by the committee nor that such change(s) could reasonably have led to a different decision having been reached by the committee. - 7.
+- 3. Any other application or planning matter referred to the Planning Sub-Committee by the Director of Planning and Strategic Transport acting in his or her discretion. - 4.
+The Planning Sub-Committee may refer agenda items to Planning Committee for consideration and determination if they consider it necessary or appropriate to do so. - 5.
+Where the Planning Sub-Committee determine an item on an agenda: - a) In the event of changes being made to an officer recommendation by the committee, the task of formalising the wording of those changes in accordance with the substantive nature of the committee's decision, is delegated to the Director of Planning and Strategic Transport; - b) The Director of Planning and Strategic Transport has delegated authority to make changes to the wording of the committee's decision (such as to delete, vary or add conditions, informatives, planning obligations or reasons for the decision) prior to the decision being actioned, provided that the Director of Planning and Strategic Transport is satisfied that any such changes could not reasonably be regarded as deviating from the overall principle of the decision reached by the committee nor that such change(s) could reasonably have led to a different decision having been reached by the committee. - 6.
 Where items for consideration and determination by the Planning Sub Committee have not been considered or have not started to be considered by 10pm, the determination of those matters shall be automatically delegated to the Director of Planning and Strategic Transport.

-3 RESPONSIBILITY FOR EXECUTIVE FUNCTIONS
+3. RESPONSIBILITY FOR EXECUTIVE FUNCTIONS

-Other than those matters reserved to the Council or delegated to a non- executive Committee or to the Chief Executive as a non-executive function, all other remaining functions are allocated as executive functions.
+Other than those matters reserved to the Council or delegated to a non-executive Committee or to the Chief Executive as a non-executive function, all other remaining functions are allocated as executive functions.